rhbob/genderDifferences/README.md

 Data:
    1) scienceMasterSpreadsheet.xlsx are the results.
 You will see some internal variable columns we may use for future analyses.
-   2) annotated_v6_drives.xlsx is the same but I have added a column for achievement+power-familyRelated that is the drives variable we use in the analysis.
+   2) annotated_STATA_drives.xlsx is the same but I have added a column for achievement+power-familyRelated that is the drives variable we use in the analysis.
    3) extraCategoriesDict.xlsx is a LIWC dictionary made from standout, grindstone, agentic, and communal from the literature.